 Research and keyword discovery

-This is where most people start with AI search engine optimization, and for good reason.
+This is where most people start with artificial intelligence SEO, and for good reason.
 Finding the right keywords used to mean hours in spreadsheets.
-Now artificial intelligence SEO tools handle the pattern recognition in minutes.
+Now AI handles the pattern recognition in minutes.

 My pick: Semrush ($139 to $279/month).
-The largest keyword database (250M+ keywords), AI-powered topic suggestions, and competitor gap analysis built in.
+The largest keyword database at 250M+ keywords, AI-powered topic suggestions, and competitor gap analysis built in.
 It’s what most serious teams run.
+Big context for 2026: Adobe acquired Semrush for $1.9 billion, completed in April 2026.
+That’s a major signal that the market believes in AI search tooling.

 Budget pick: SE Ranking ($103 to $129/month).
-About 55% cheaper than Semrush with surprisingly solid AI features, including keyword grouping and an AI visibility tracker.
+About 55% cheaper than Semrush with surprisingly solid AI features.
+Includes AI visibility tracking at no extra cost (Semrush charges $99/month extra for that).

-Free option: ChatGPT + Google Search Console.
+Free option: ChatGPT + Google Search Console + Ahrefs Webmaster Tools (free).
 Paste your Search Console queries into ChatGPT and ask it to group them by topic and find gaps.
 I do this regularly.
 Not as deep as Semrush, but it costs nothing and works fine for a site getting its first 1,000 visits a month.
+For a full breakdown of what ChatGPT can and can’t do for SEO, see using ChatGPT for SEO.

 Keyword clustering and content planning

 Content clustering means grouping related search terms so one page can rank for many of them at once.
 Google rewards this because it signals you actually know the subject.
-Think of it as having an AI SEO strategy instead of writing random posts and hoping.
+Think of it as having an AI content plan instead of writing random posts and hoping.

 I used to skip this step.
 Just picked whatever topic felt right, wrote a post, moved on.
 Turns out that’s like stocking a grocery store by vibes instead of a plan.